H-Tofighian/LESInjection/README.md

-# LES particle injection model
+# LES particle injection model for OpenFOAM 2.3.0

 use flowing code in your CloudProperties file: